phreda4/r3vm/README.md

 ## BASE word list:

+We use `|` to indicate comment until the end of the line (the first exception to word separation).

 Each word can take and/or leave values of the DATA STACK, this is expressed with a state diagram of the stack before -- and after the word.

 for example